Travis Sanheim Game Preview: Flyers vs. Sabres

 Sanheim Season Stats Insights

-- Sanheim has scored a goal in one of nine games this year.
+- Sanheim has a goal in one of his 10 games playedthis season, but has yet to post a multi-goal effort.

-- Sanheim has registered a point in a game six times this season out of nine games played, including multiple points on one occasion.
+- Sanheim has a point in seven of 10 games this year, with multiple points in two of them.

-- Sanheim has posted an assist in a game six times this year in nine games played, including multiple assists once.
+- Sanheim has an assist in seven of 10 games so far this year, with multiple assists in two of them.

-- The implied probability is 47.6% that Sanheim goes over his points over/under based on the odds.
+- The implied probability that Sanheim hits the over on his points prop total is 47.6%, based on the odds.

-- The implied probability of Sanheim going over his assist prop bet, based on the odds, is 40.8%.
+- There is an implied probability of 40.8% of Sanheim going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.